james-geiger/ahwna/index.md

 ---
+layout: page
-page.title: Blogging Like a Hacker
+title: Blogging Like a Hacker
 ---

 # This is the Main Page